wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

 <a target="_blank" href="https://azure.microsoft.com/en-us/services/devops/repos/">https://azure.microsoft.com/en-us/services/devops/repos</a> is the product's website.

-Git version control

-<a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/user-guide/code-with-git?view=azure-devops">Quick Start: Code with Git in Azure DevOps - Azure DevOps Services & TFS</a>
-Learn how to share code in a Git repo and new projectdocs.microsoft.com
+   <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/user-guide/code-with-git?view=azure-devops">Quick Start: Code with Git in Azure DevOps - Azure DevOps Services & TFS</a> - Learn how to share code in a Git repo and new projectdocs.microsoft.com

+### GitHub Actions

+More than just hooks.

+<a target="_blank" href="https://www.youtube.com/watch?v=TovCs7DiWCQ">VIDEO: Using GitHub Actions to Deploy to Azure</a> Mar 28, 2019

+See <a target="_blank" href="https://github.com/azure/github-actions">https://github.com/azure/github-actions</a>

 <a name="AzureArtifacts"></a>